 The value of money market instruments may be affected by changing interest rates and by changes in the credit ratings of the investments.
 An investment in a money market fund is not insured or guaranteed by the FDIC or any other government agency.
 It is possible to lose money by investing in a money market fund.
-Recently, the SEC adopted money market fund reform intended to address potential systemic risks associated with money market funds and to improve transparency for money market fund investors.
+Recently, the SEC proposed amendments to money market fund rules that are intended to address potential systemic risks associated with money market funds and to improve transparency for money market fund investors.
 The money market fund reforms may impact the structure, operations and return potential of the money market funds in which the Fund invests.